 Whereas all of the other Idea Factory anime I have reviewed have been nothing more than prologues to their respective games, Born to Kill is a complete story, and that alone is worthy of mention.
 Knowing that there is a beginning, middle, & actual end to this OVA makes for a much more fulfilling journey than the Generation of Chaos, Vara Noir, & Mars of Destruction OVAs, and the fact that it's an interesting story only strengthens all of that.
-The first thing to bring up is that this isn't an action-packed story; there are fights in each episode, but this story is all about the characters, their pasts & reasons for fighting, & how they fit into the story.
+The first thing to bring up is that this isn't an action-packed story.
+Though there are fights in each episode, this story is all about the characters, their pasts & reasons for fighting, & how they fit into the plot.
 Luckily, these characters are worth watching.

 |This isn't used for any of the DVDs...
 But it's a better image|

 Kingdom of Chaos - Born to Kill is truly the hidden diamond in Idea Factory's catalog of anime.
-While there are some little oddities in the story (for example, Mara does a pretty stupid thing to lead into the final battle) it still tells a nice character-driven piece about war & what it does to people, with little to no glorifying, before transforming into an mind-twisting look at whether good & evil are really two different things that manages to keep you guessing even after the end credits finish.
+While there are some little oddities in the story (for example, Mara does a pretty stupid thing to lead into the final battle), it still tells a nice character-driven piece about war & what it does to people, with little to no glorifying, before transforming into an mind-twisting look at whether good & evil are really two different things that manages to keep you guessing even after the end credits finish.
 Idea Factory really hit the ball out the park with this OVA, and it's saddening to know that people can only really watch the first two episodes without having to hunt down the DVDs, and even then the last two episodes will have to be seen without subtitles.
-Whereas ADV has licensed the Spectral Force OVA back when Idea Factory didn't have much to its name, I really believe that this title should have been licensed during the bubble days; it requires no previous knowledge of Neverland to watch and tells a completely self-contained story.
-It is kind of funny, though, that the two best Idea Factory animes I have reviewed both take place in the Old Continent, yet it's never really used in the Neverland series.
+Whereas ADV has licensed the Spectral Force OVA back when Idea Factory didn't have much to its name, I really believe that this title should have been licensed during the bubble days; it requires no previous knowledge of IF Neverland to watch and tells a completely self-contained story.
+It is kind of funny, though, that the two best Idea Factory anime I have reviewed both take place in the Old Continent, yet it's never really used in the IF Neverland series.
 Them's the breaks, I guess.

 Even though I am done with Idea Factory anime right now, though, that doesn't mean that there isn't any more out there.
 I can very well return to this well, as there is still plenty to cover.
 Spectral Force?
 Run=Dim?
 Skelter+Heaven?
-The "Divergence" OVA series?
+The "Divergence" OVAs?
 All of this could very well happen one day in the future, but right now I am getting closer & closer to Review #100, and to get ready for that special title I'm going to go into a new theme for all of the next reviews up through #100...
 And I'll be starting with what I had originally planned to be #100!